 Learn about buy to let mortgages

-Typically buy to let mortgages are based on rental income and lenders will tend to look for this to be at least 125% of the monthly repayments on your mortgage.
+Typically buy to let mortgages are based on rental income and lenders will generally expect it to be at least 125% of the monthly repayments on your mortgage.
 This is called the Interest Coverage Ratio (ICR).

-Usually, buy to let mortgages are interest only and therefore you'll only need to pay the interest off every month.
-This can be seen as a benefit in the short term as it helps minimise your outgoings.
+Often, buy to let mortgages are interest only, meaning you'd only pay the interest off every month.
 However, it's important to have a payment plan in place for the end of the mortgage term.

-When considering a buy to let mortgage, you should make sure you understand the other costs involved in buying a house, such as valuation fees, legal fees and stamp duty.
+When considering a buy to let mortgage, you may also want to consider the other costs involved in buying a house, such as valuation fees, legal fees and stamp duty.
 You should also check whether you meet our buy to let mortgage eligibility.

 Research the property market

-Doing your research is important when buying a buy to let property.
-The costs, rental income and tenancy demand will vary across different areas, so understanding the market will allow you to make a more informed decision when you do buy a property to let.
+Research is important when buying a buy to let property.
+The costs, rental income and rental tenancy demand will vary by area, so understanding the local market will help you make a more informed decision if you do buy a property to rent out.

 Select your location and start viewing properties

 Now you can start looking for the property that best suits your needs and your potential tenants' needs.
-Depending on where you purchase, you might want to consider using a letting agent if you're looking to buy further afield or you may want to manage the property yourself if it's close by.
+If you're looking to buy further afield, you might want to consider using a letting agent to manage the property on your behalf.

 Know your rental income

 Understand what your rental income could be.
-You should consider the overall costs of renting out a property, including: mortgage costs, bills, maintenance, insurance, agent's fees (if you choose to use an agent), as well as covering costs for periods of time when the property may be vacant.
+You should consider all of the costs of renting out a property, including mortgage payments, bills, maintenance, insurance and agent fees (if applicable), as well as covering costs for periods of time when the property may be vacant.